How Do I Get Started?

 For Jiu Jitsu

-- Sandals/ flip flops
+- Sandals/ flip flops to wear off the mats.
+This is mandatory.

 -16 oz boxing gloves